Documents to help you prepare to migrate your Atlassian Server products.

 NewEmail: Pre-generated email address to unblock the migration.
 The domain chosen is the most common one among your users, so it should resemble your actual domains.
 You can edit this value.

-Tombstone: Controls whether a user should be migrated as Former user in Cloud.
+Tombstone: Controls whether a user should be migrated as Former user to cloud.
 The values are True or False.
 You can edit this value.

 How to edit the CSV file